-About respite care for children with disability, ASD and additional needs
+About respite care for children with disability, autism or other additional needs

-Respite care is when someone looks after your child with disability, autism spectrum disorder (ASD) or other additional needs.
+Respite care is when someone looks after your child with disability, autistic child or child with other additional needs.

 Respite care can be for a few hours during the day.
 It can also be overnight or for longer periods like a few weeks.
 You might use respite care occasionally or on a regular basis.
 Your child can be cared for in your home or somewhere else.